Yankees vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Rooker has 30 hits with four doubles, 10 home runs and 20 walks.
+- Rooker has put up 31 hits with four doubles, 10 home runs and 20 walks.
 He has driven in 26 runs with one stolen base.

 Rooker Recent Games